Chavin, Latitude Geometry, and Astronomy

 Andean mountain peaks are a foundation for key monument placements.
 The mountains contextualize the question of where and when ancient geodesy originated.
 The challenging puzzle of the origins of ancient geodesy and advanced civilization brings very different and surprising perspectives to current understandings of archaeology and the unity of past civilizations.
 The monuments and mountains taken together continue to provide surprising answers to "Where and when did ancient geodesy originate?" as well as to many other questions.

 Even more Chavin results are presented in the placemarks file.
 Archaeogeodesy study results for other sites are presented in KML files linked above and below and the results discussed herein should be considered in this larger context.
 Also, my research applet is linked below so professionals can delve into the subject on their own.
 Don't be surprised to "discover" more than I present online.
 Watch the ArchaeoBlog for resource updates and future articles.
+As I continue to research more accurate coordinates, details and deep decimals may be updated herein and in the KML files.
+Download current versions of all files for the most recent data.

 - Understanding Chavín and the Origins of Andean Civilization